idcooldi/telegram-shell-bot/README.md

 ## Telegram shell Bot
-With the help of this service, you can send a bot via telegram to send commands via ssh
+With this service, you can send ssh commands via bot telegrams

 --------------------
 ## Start